-Our practice often provides contractors counsel and representation regarding covenants not to compete, including non-competition and non-solicitation provisions.
-We advise clients in analyzing the interplay between covenants not to compete and the Nondisplacement Rule and on how to narrowly draft scope and duration provisions to address unique requirements for government contractors.
+Our practice often provides contractors counsel and representation regarding covenants not to compete, including noncompetition and non-solicitation provisions.
+We advise clients in analyzing covenants not to compete, and on how to narrowly draft scope and duration provisions to address unique requirements for government contractors.
 In addition, we provide representation in enforcement of these provisions to ensure that former employees and prospective employers understand the requirements of the covenants not to compete.
-For example, we recently secured a temporary restraining order in federal district court in Virginia against a former employee of our client that violated his non-compete obligations and helped to secure a contract award for a competitor.
+For example, we recently secured a temporary restraining order in federal district court in Virginia against a former employee of our client that violated his noncompete obligations and helped to secure a contract award for a competitor.

 Fair Labor Standards Act and Employment Investigations